numToStr/react-intro/slides.md

 ##

 Component is a single unit of UI.
-These are UI building blocks of the applications.
-It could be a stateless component or stateful component.
-You can define a component using a javascript `function`, use it a like a HTML element and add some `import`/`export` to reuse the component.
+These are the UI building blocks of the applications.
+It could be a stateless component or a stateful component.
+You can define a component using a javascript `function`, use it a like an HTML element, and add some `import`/`export` to reuse the component.

 # What is JSX?